What is the deadline to apply?

 Do I need to send my high school transcript?

 A high school transcript or proof of General Educational Development (GED) credentials is required if you have completed fewer than 60 college credits or have not earned at least an associate’s degree.
+Students who were homeschooled or unschooled should submit a secondary education report.

 Who should I ask to write my letters of recommendation?
 What if I have been out of school for a long time?